taitulism/Bootstruct/Docs/Hooks/README.md

-Web-root Reserved Names
+web root Reserved Names
 =======================
-The web-root hooks (controller level hooks) become methods in their controller's chains so they all must eventually export a single function that handles a single argument, the `io`.
+The web root hooks (controller level hooks) become methods in their controller's chains so they all must eventually export a single function that handles a single argument, the `io`.

 One exception is the `_verbs` name.